 Many medications can alter our body’s ability to digest and absorb food properly.
 Antibiotics, though lifesaving can disrupt the friendly gut flora that is so important for immune and digestive health.
 Pre and Probiotics can help to restore this imbalance and strengthen one’s digestive system.

 Stress, medications, spices and hot beverages such as coffee and tea can all have a detrimental effect on one’s digestion; potentially causing inflammation and/or interference with the absorption of nutrients from the foods we eat.

 8. NUTRIENT LOSSES IN FOODS

 The longer a food is sitting on a shelf in the supermarket, the length of time a food is waiting to be eaten from your cupboard or refrigerator plus the amount of cooking time it is exposed to can all lead to losses of nutrients such as the antioxidants and B vitamins.
 Fresh is best wherever possible!

 Foods high in refined carbohydrates, sugars and preservatives typically do not have high amounts of vitamins and minerals as they can be lost during the refining process.
 Many people are dependent on packaged / fast foods and this may leave their body short of the recommended intake of nutrients.

 Research has found that many women suffering from P.M.T. may benefit from a higher intake of B6, Magnesium and Zinc.

 11. 5 + 2 CAN BE HARD TO COME BY

 Many people find it very difficult to get in the 5 serves of vegetables and 2 servings of fruit that are recommended for a balanced diet.
-Good Green Stuff contains green super foods and berries to help assist with a healthy diet.
+Good Green Vitality contains green super foods and berries to help assist with a healthy diet.